 FAQs, Official's Resources, Event Management Forms and Uniforms

 Here you will find all the necessary materials and uniforms for officiating USAC events.
-New officials get a 15% discount on their first purchase, and there is a discounted item every month that you will read about in the Technical Director update.

-The basic categories for officials in road and track are level C, level B, level A, national commissaire, and international commissaire.
+The basic categories for officials in road and track are level C, level B, level A, national commissaire, elite national commissaire, and international commissaire.
 The categories for mountain bike and BMX are similar, but without the level B. There are requirements for advancement to each rank, and these are explained in the manuals and through links on the officials page.
 Upgrading requires a combination of time since last upgrade, number of races and positions officiating, attendance at an upgrading seminar, and performance on an upgrading exam.
 For road upgrades to B, there are a series of modules to take.

 In addition to the basic categories, there are also some specialties, such as motorcycle refereeing (motoref), track starter, and race secretary.
 These specialties are taught in periodic seminars.